sashianl/sample_service/docs/using-development-docker-compose.md

 - make
 - sh

+### Docker Resources

+The `docker compose` configuration has some minimal resources which need to be configured in your version of Docker.
+On a modern machine, a fresh Docker installation should work fine out of the box.

+It has been used with Docker assigned as little as 2G memory, 2 cpus, 1G swap, and 16G disk space (macOS - resource requirements may be even lower).

+Note that this is with ArangoDB only lightly populated, and Java services with memory requirements lowered from their defaults.
+Real-world usage scenarios will require more resources to either operate or be performant, and the heap memory assigned to the Java services (kafka, zookeeper) may need to be increased (they are lowered from their default 1G to 256M).

+A more performant and pleasant experience will be had with 4+G memory, 4+ cpus, 1G swap, and 20+G disk space.

+Note that the memory resources assigned are in addition to other concurrent docker work you may be conducting.

 ## Docker Images

 The required docker images are noted in the `docker-compose.yml` file in the `dev/` directory of the repo.